How To Raise GH And KH In Shrimp Tank?

 Why pH Consistency Is Crucial In A Shrimp Tank?

-Sudden drops or rise of pH can cause shock to the shrimps.
-They can even die if they cannot get acclimated with the sudden change.
+Sudden drops or rises in pH can cause shock to the shrimps.
+They can even die if they cannot get acclimated to the sudden change.
 That is why you should maintain pH consistency in your tank water.

 How Will You Understand The Sudden Fall Of pH In Your Shrimp Tank?